 # Replace the $variables with your own information. security set-keychain-password -o "$oldPassword" -p "$newPassword" "/Users/$username/Library/Keychains/login.keychain-db"

 Of course, this method requires you to know the old password used for the account.
-In the case where that information is not available, a new login keychain can be created for the user.
+When that information is unavailable, a new login keychain can be created for the user.

 # Replace the $variables with your own information. # Make a copy of the old login keychain. "mv /Users/$username/Library/Keychains/login.keychain-db ""/Users/$username/Library/Keychains/old-login-$(date +"%Y-%m-%d-%H-%M").keychain-db" # Create a new keychain security create-keychain -p "$password" "/Users/$username/Library/Keychains/login.keychain-db"